Atmosphere of Jupiter: Chemical composition

-The atmosphere contains various simple compounds such as water, methane (CH_{4}), hydrogen sulfide (H_{2}S), ammonia (NH_{3}) and phosphine (PH_{3}).
+The atmosphere contains various simple compounds such as water, methane (CH4), hydrogen sulfide (H2S), ammonia (NH3) and phosphine (PH3).
 Their abundances in the deep (below 10 bar) troposphere imply that the atmosphere of Jupiter is enriched in the elements carbon, nitrogen, sulfur and possibly oxygen by a factor of 2–4 relative to the Sun.
-The noble gases argon, krypton and xenon also appear in abundance relative to solar levels (see table), while neon is scarcer.
-Other chemical compounds such as arsine (AsH_{3}) and germane (GeH_{4}) are present only in trace amounts.
+The noble gases argon, krypton and xenon also appear in abundance relative to solar levels (see table), while neon is much scarcer.
+Other chemical compounds such as arsine (AsH3) and germane (GeH4) are present only in trace amounts.
 The upper atmosphere of Jupiter contains small amounts of simple hydrocarbons such as ethane, acetylene, and diacetylene, which form from methane under the influence of the solar ultraviolet radiation and charged particles coming from Jupiter's magnetosphere.
 The carbon dioxide, carbon monoxide and water present in the upper atmosphere are thought to originate from impacting comets, such as Shoemaker-Levy 9.
 The water cannot come from the troposphere because the cold tropopause acts like a cold trap, effectively preventing water from rising to the stratosphere (see Vertical structure above).

 Earth- and spacecraft-based measurements have led to improved knowledge of the isotopic ratios in Jupiter's atmosphere.
-As of July 2003, the accepted value for the deuterium abundance is (2.25 ± 0.35), which probably represents the primordial value in the protosolar nebula that gave birth to the Solar System.
-The ratio of nitrogen isotopes in the Jovian atmosphere, ^{15}N to ^{14}N, is 2.3, a third lower than that in the Earth's atmosphere (3.5).
+As of July 2003, the accepted value for the deuterium abundance is 2.25±0.35×10^−5, which probably represents the primordial value in the protosolar nebula that gave birth to the Solar System.
+The ratio of nitrogen isotopes in the Jovian atmosphere, ^{15}N|link=nitrogen-15 to ^{14}N|link=nitrogen-14, is 2.3e-3, a third lower than that in the Earth's atmosphere (3.5e−3).
 The latter discovery is especially significant since the previous theories of Solar System formation considered the terrestrial value for the ratio of nitrogen isotopes to be primordial.